 1. Use clear headers to separate sections

 While you can’t use larger text or different colors to separate headlines from the content, there are a few strategies that do work, like using all caps or symbols to separate sections.

 For example, the headlines in this example are clear and stand out:

 With the double asterisk (**) next to each headline and a row of dashes underneath, the headers are clear, which makes the email easy to scan.

-If you don’t have defined headlines in your plain-text email (or your HTML!), your subscribers won’t have a clear reading (aka skimming) path.
-For example, if I opened up the email below, I would have no idea where to look first—it looks like a blend of links and text!
+If you don’t have defined headlines in your plain text email (or your HTML!), your subscribers won’t have a clear reading (aka skimming) path.

 By using dashes, the hierarchy of the email remains intact—despite the lack of fancy HTML elements—and the reader’s eye is drawn to that aspect of the email.

 It doesn’t matter if you’re sending an HTML or plain text email, your CTAs should always stand out.
 Don’t make your subscribers hunt for them!

 For example, in this first email, all of the links and CTAs are similar and nothing stands out:

 While it’s a bit more difficult to make CTAs stand out without the help of colorful, HTML-based bulletproof buttons, there are other tactics you can use for plain text.